the16thpythonist/chem_mat_data/README.rst

 SMILES string representation of the molecules and the target annotations.
 In the processed format, each molecule is already represented as a full graph structure and ready for GNN training.

-Getting ready to train for PyTorch Geometric (PyG) is as easy as this:
+Getting ready to train a PyTorch Geometric model can be as easy as this:

 .. code-block:: python